Zooz/predator/docs/devguide/docs/myfirsttest.md

 Predator executes tests through so-called **jobs**.
 To create a job, choose **Tests** > **View tests**.
 Then click **RUN** for the test you want to execute and complete all fields in the **Create new job** dialog.
 When done, click **SUBMIT**.
 Depending on your configuration, the job will either execute immediately or at scheduled intervals.

 !!! note
-    To see the intervals at which your jobs will run, see [Viewing Scheduled Tasks]().
+    To see the intervals at which your jobs will run, see [Scheduled Tasks](schedulesandreports.md#scheduled-tasks).

 The following table explains the job parameters you can configure: